limbo018/limbo018.github.io/_pages/about.md

 News
 ======

-* 03/2018: Yibo visited Texas A&M University and presented his works at Computer Engineering & Systems Group (CESG).
+* 03/2018: Yibo visited Texas A&M University and presented his recent research at Computer Engineering & Systems Group (CESG).
 Thanks Dr. Alex Sprintson and Ms. Vickie Winston for hosting the event.

 * 12/2017: One co-authored paper, _UTPlaceF 2.0: A High-Performance Clock-Aware FPGA Placement Engine_, is accepted by TODAES 2017.
 Cheers!